Prehealth-Mentors/SchedulePicker/README.md

     - `python3 main.py -h`

 ## Output
 The program outputs to two files: **groups.csv** and **unmatched.csv**.
-The groups.txt file contains the Meeting Day, Meeting Time, Mentor,Mentees for each group.
+The groups.csv file contains the Meeting Day, Meeting Time, Mentor,Mentees for each group.
 This file is csv file which can then be opened in excel.
 Unmatched.csv contains people who the program was unable to find a group for based on their availibility.
-The program tries to keep the group sizes as even as possible by

 ## Additional Cool Stuff
 In order to test the program with sample data, there is a python program included that will generate random data.
 It is called `datagen.py`.
 In order to run it, simply run `python3 datagen.py`

+There is also a file that will send emails based on the results of groups.csv called emailer.py.
+It can be run either by running `python3 emailer.py` or by specifiying the `--send_emails` flag when running main.py.
+The emailer requires a gmail account credentials in order to run.
+For security purposes, this information must be stored in the config.txt which is not included in version control.
+The first time you run the emailer program, this file will be created for you.
+Please just fill it out.

 ## FAQs
 There might be some issues with the commands listed in this document.
 This program and commands were written based on